Is it time for Lisp in DevOps?

 During the dotcom days we would laugh at the guys with title "HTML Programmer".
 Now we are "YAML Programmers".

 Another part was the "smug Lisp weenies".
-Lisp tends to attract smart but somewhat dysfunctional people, who are condescending to newbies and love to argue.
+Lisp traditionally attracted smart but antisocial people who loved to argue and were condescending to newbies.
 They made it impossible to make progress on the legitimate improvements needed to the language.

 Now we have open source tools and communities.
 There is a lot of interesting stuff going on in Clojure and Racket, and people are a lot more welcoming.

 The pendulum is swinging away from dynamic scripting languages.
 Go is popular in ops, but I find it too low level, and it doesn't take advantage of recent advantages in programming languages.
 I mainly program in Elixir, which has the power of Lisp-style macros, approachable syntax and a great community.

 Maybe it's time to give Lisp another try.
 I could write a Scheme syntax for Terraform.
 Or maybe I will take a swing at a Terraform clone in Elixir...